Significant benefit to Canada [R205(a) – C10] – Canadian interests – International Mobility Program

 When considering an LMIA exemption for the issuance of a work permit, officers should keep in mind this general principle: authorizing a foreign national to work in Canada has an impact on the Canadian labour market and economy.
 In general, officers should be reluctant to issue a work permit without the assessment by Employment and Social Development Canada (ESDC) that the job offer will have a neutral or positive effect on the labour market.

-Most LMIA exemption categories are very specific and clearly defined, such as the public policy or competitiveness exemption for spouses of some foreign workers and students, or the regulations regarding issuance of work permits for refugee claimants, or regarding international agreements.
-However, circumstances sometimes present officers with situations where an LMIA is not available, and there is no specific exemption category, but the balance of practical considerations would indicate that the work of the foreign national would be a significant benefit to Canada, economically, socially or culturally.
+Most LMIA exemption categories are very specific and clearly defined, such as the public policy or competitiveness exemption for spouses of some foreign workers and students, or the regulations regarding international agreements or the issuance of work permits for refugee claimants.
+Circumstances sometimes present officers with situations in which an LMIA is not available, and there is no specific exemption category, but the balance of practical considerations would indicate that the work of the foreign national would be a significant benefit to Canada, economically, socially or culturally.
 Paragraph R205(a) is intended to provide an officer with the flexibility to respond in these situations.

 Fields to review in the Global Case Management System (GCMS)